Plasmon (dairy product): History

+Plasmon is a powder, milk albumen, which could be mixed into various other foods to make it palatable.
 Plasmon biscuits were popular around the turn of the 20th century and were considered a health food.
 They were used by Ernest Shackleton in his Antarctic Expedition of 1902.
 On Christmas Day he wrote "Had a hot lunch.
 I was cook: – Bovril, chocolate and plasmon biscuit, two spoonfuls of jam each.
 Grand!".
 A variety of plasmon biscuit, said to be like digestives, was also made by Jacob's in 1915.

-Plasmon itself was a powder, milk albumen, which could be mixed into various other foods to make it palatable.
-Plasmon consumption was advocated by the physical culture and vegetarian communities the early 20th-century.
-It was marketed as a food to gain muscle and strength.
-In 1901, Eugen Sandow stated that "Plasmon is the essential food I have so long wish for and I would never be without it".
-Adverts for Plasmon often contained pseudoscientific health claims that promoted concepts of masculinity.

-Victor Whitechurch's fictional vegetarian detective Thorpe Hazell ate them daily.
+Victor Whitechurch's fictional vegetarian detective Thorpe Hazell ate plasmon biscuits daily.
 The journal of actress Ellen Terry records that George Bernard Shaw "generally dined off a plasmon biscuit and a bean!".
 George Strachey Fawle (1856–1936), a director of the International Plasmon Company (Ltd.), said he attributed his recovery from serious illness to plasmon.
 Samuel L. Clemens (Mark Twain) was an investor in the company and also promoted the powder's health benefits.
 He ate it daily himself, induced various members of his family to take it in its more palatable forms and kept the reading table by his bed well stocked with a variety of the products, inviting callers to try a sample.
 J.Y.M.
 MacAlister, another investor in the company, and Clemens are credited by Clemens' biographer, Albert Paine, with convincing the Medical Director-General of the British Army to adopt plasmon as a food for convalescent soldiers during the Second Boer War.

-In a letter to William Dean Howells, Clemens advised: "Yes—take it as a medicine—there is nothing better, nothing surer of desired results.
-If you wish to be elaborate—which isn't necessary—put a couple of heaping teaspoonfuls of the powder in an inch of milk & stir until it is a paste; put in some more milk and stir the paste to a thin gruel; then fill up the glass and drink.
-Or, stir it into your soup.
-Or, into your oatmeal.
-Or, use any method you like, so's you get it down—that is the only essential."
 Paine himself was urged to try the various products and reports that one of its more palatable forms was the "preparation of chocolate".

+Physical culture

+Plasmon consumption was advocated by the physical culture and vegetarian communities during the early 20th-century.
+It was marketed as a food to gain muscle and strength.
+In 1901, Eugen Sandow stated that "Plasmon is the essential food I have so long wish for and I would never be without it".
+Adverts for Plasmon often contained pseudoscientific health claims that promoted concepts of masculinity.

+Eustace Miles, a physical culturist and vegetarian promoted plasmon as a muscle building food suitable for children, adults and athletes.